o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/list-operations.md

 ![\[Diagram showing the inputs and results of a intersection comparison operation.\]](/images/user-guide/assetbundler/intersection-comparison-operator.png)

-## Asset List Intersection Count Comparison Operation {#asset-bundler-list-operations-intersectioncount}
+## Asset List Intersection Count Comparison Operation

 This operation takes any number of asset files to create a bundle asset list with only items that appear a given number of times across all of the asset lists\.
 This comparison type can't be used as part of a series of comparison rules, and requires the use of the `--intersectionCount` argument\.
 To use this operation, run AssetBundlerBatch\.exe with the `--comparisonType` value of `5` or `intersectionCount`\.